Sleep Training and Managing How Babies Sleep

 The well-worn phrase “making a rod for your own back”, often used in relation to parents rocking, feeding or cuddling their babies to sleep, is an example of this.
 In response, many parents try to put their babies down to sleep alone, only to find that their babies have other ideas, and object — loudly!
 The end result of this process is, in many cases, parents who feel that they/their babies have ‘sleep problems’ when, in fact, their baby’s sleep (including waking at night) may be entirely normal for their age, and stage of development.

-A number of different methods of training babies to go to sleep alone, and to sleep for longer stretches of time, have been developed.
+A number of different methods of training babies to fall asleep alone, and to sleep for prolonged stretches of time, have been developed.
 Many of these have been evaluated by infant-sleep researchers.

 In the following sections we discuss the research that has evaluated sleep training methods and what it can tell us about whether and how these methods work.
-We discuss what problems might exist with the studies that have been done so far, and what else parents might need to think about with regard to manipulating the way babies sleep.
+We discuss what problems might exist with the studies that have been done so far, and what else parents might need to think about with regard to ‘managing’ the way babies sleep.